Private fantasy sports contests cannot have more than 15 players per contest and $10K in total entry fees per year.

 Arizona Department of Gaming Event Wagering & Fantasy Sports 100 N. 15th Avenue, Suite 202 Phoenix, AZ 85007

 The supplemental allocation application may be filled out by the Event Wagering Operator applicant (tribe or team), the Designee, the Management Services Provider, or any combination thereof.
-The amount of detail included is up to the discretion of applicants.

 Yes, parent company financial statements are acceptable.
 If no parent company is involved, the investigation will closely examine the owners that disclose Key Employees.